Tom Leykis: Career

 On Monday, February 27, 1984, The Tom Leykis Show aired on WNWS in Miami to replace the WNWS night show hosted by talk radio personality Neil Rogers.
 Rogers, who had previously signed conflicting employment contracts with both WNWS (790 AM) and WINZ (940 AM), had just won permission from a Miami court to take his act to WINZ and hoped leaving WNWS would be devastating to Leykis' program.
 Rogers and Leykis became rivals and, in June 1984, just after Denver radio talk show host Alan Berg was assassinated, Leykis told listeners Neil Rogers' real name and urged callers to harass his on-air rival.
-By January 1985, Leykis had the top-ranking evening talk show in the market.
-In September 1985, Leykis abruptly left his WNWS job over concern about the pending WNWS-WGBS merger and began work at Phoenix's KFYI.
+By January 1985, Leykis had the top-ranking evening talk show in the market, edging out Rogers due to his show being preempted by sports broadcasts.
+In September 1985, Leykis abruptly left his WNWS job without notice over concern about the pending WNWS-WGBS merger and began work at Phoenix's KFYI.

 As program director at KFYI, Leykis constructed a politically well-rounded host lineup inserting himself as a "left leaning libertarian" in the afternoons.
 Leykis was known for his method of gathering new callers for the station by provoking rival station KTAR.
 In 1987, Leykis abruptly left KFYI because of differences with station management that still has a shroud of secrecy surrounding the details.
 As of the late 1990s, KFYI hosts were prohibited from discussing the details of Leykis' departure from the station.
-While still in Phoenix, Leykis also had a local Public-access television show called Backstage Pass.
+While still in Phoenix, Leykis also had a local public-access television show called Backstage Pass.